MapAnything: Evaluating Monocular Metric Depth Models for 3D Urban Asset Localization

-Results are shown in Table \ref{tab:eval_depth_combined}.
-Overall, and for each distance range, either the UniDepth or the Metric3D model with the ViT backbone produces the results closest to the point clouds.
-Metric3D was slightly better regarding overall absolute (MAE) and normalized (ARE) errors.
-UniDepth achieves better results for smaller distance ranges, while Metric3D is ahead for objects located further away from the camera.
-We get a similar overall impression for semantic groups with UniDepth and Metric3D-ViT scoring the best results.
-UniDepth works better for large man-made structures represented by the groups flat and construction while Metric3D leads for the object and nature groups.
+The results for the semantic groups, shown on the right side of Table \ref{tab:eval_depth}, show a similar overall picture, with UniDepth and Metric3D-ViT achieving the best scores.
+UniDepth works better for large man-made structures represented by the flat and construction groups, while Metric3D performs better for the object and nature groups.
 All models struggle with the nature group.
 They might not catch the details of single branches of a tree.
-It is easiest for the models to estimate the depth for flat structures.
+For the models, it is easiest to estimate depth in flat structures.
 Roads, for example, are very uniform across different datasets.

 Regarding inference time, the small UniDepth model is the fastest, followed by the small DepthAnything and the basic UniDepth models.
-DepthPro takes the longest time, even when the focal length is given.
-Also, the large version of DepthAnything takes a considerable amount of time. \\ DepthPro can predict the focal length of the camera itself.
-The true focal length of the camera is 960 pixels.
-The average predicted focal length 1433 pixels (with a minimum of 1079 pixels and a maximum of 1597 pixels).
-The model, using its own predicted focal length instead of the true one, achieves better results nevertheless.
-We can not see a clear advantage of models using the camera intrinsic like Metric3D compared to models that do not, like UniDepth, neither in terms of error nor inference time.
+DepthPro takes the longest, even when the focal length is provided.
+Also, the large version of DepthAnything takes considerable time.
+DepthPro includes a module to estimate the focal length of the source image.
+While the camera's true focal length is 960 pixels, the average predicted focal length is 1433 pixels (ranging from 1079 to 1597).
+Nevertheless, the model that uses the predicted focal length instead of the ground truth achieves better results.
+Overall, we do not observe a clear advantage for models that use camera intrinsics as input, such as Metric3D, compared to models that do not use them, such as UniDepth.